savi-dev/devi/README.md

 * To run using screen
 * To test using examples

-IMPORTANT: Be sure to carefully read 'savi.sh' and any other scripts you execute before you run them, as they install software and may alter your networking configuration.
-We strongly recommend that you run 'savi.sh' in a clean and disposable vm when you are first getting started.
+IMPORTANT: Be sure to carefully read `savi.sh` and any other scripts you execute before you run them, as they install software and may alter your networking configuration.
+We strongly recommend that you run `savi.sh` in a clean and disposable vm when you are first getting started.
 Please, see the installation guide in this file.

 Installation
 ------------